 To avoid inadvertent disconnection from the power supply, Lake Shore supplies a cable clamp that the user may attach to the cord and the instrument chassis.
 It is a part of the accessories kit supplied with the unit.
-To install the clamp:

-- 1. Remove the screw at the top left rear of the unit. - Position the cord and clamp as shown in the photo.
+To install the clamp, remove the screw at the top left rear of the unit, position the cord and clamp as shown in the photo and reinstall the screw.